 Hello loyal readers, I’m finally happy to say that I am officially no longer a residing in Tijuana, Baja California, Mexico.
-I was able to make it out of that shithole of a city and head north of the border back to my country of origin.
+I was able to make it out of the most violent city currently on earth and head north of the border back to my country of origin.
 Canada.
 Or as I like to call it.
 Canadaland, the place where people say sorry for no good reason at all.
 Suffice it to say that this trip was not nearly that simple or easy.
-It was traumatic, required 3 days of travel by land and air, and incredibly anxiety evoking.
-Let’s dig into what it was like going from one form of hell right into another in only a matter of hours shall we…
+It was stressful, required 3 days of travel by land and air, and incredibly anxiety evoking.
+Let’s dig into what it was like going from a border town in Mexico to Canada during a global pandemic.

 |Playas De Tijuana|